datanav/docs/overview.rst

 Sesam produces and consumes streams of data.
 Each stream contains a number of data entities each of whom consists of a number of key / property values and a special property called "_id".

 Components called providers expose data from source systems such as REST APIs and Relational Databases.
 DataSync tasks run on regular intervals to pull data from a provider and push it to a sink.
-Datahub sinks store the entities in datasets.
+Datahub sinks write the entities to datasets.
 A dataset is a log of entities supported by indexes for random access.

 Datasets also act as providers.
 They can expose the data they contain.
 However, a more common usage is to transform the data from a dataset into a new shape or representation.
 This is done using the Data Transformation Language (DTL).
 The DTL is optimised for ease of use in stream and graph processing and the construction of new data entities.
 DTL transformations can use data from many datasets to construct new entities.